planetdeimos/blog/content/post/quindartones.md

 ### Conclusion

-Anytime I can learn something new or grow it's a win for me both professionally and personally, this project, albeit implemented very fast and not with the highest workmanship standards was an excellent introduction into a sect of space history I was not very familiar with and reminded me once again the value of being able to rapidly prototype and test electronics - a very useful skill to maintain as an engineer!
+Anytime I can learn something new or grow it's a win for me both professionally and personally, this project, albeit implemented very fast and not with the highest workmanship standards was an excellent introduction into a sect of space history I was not very familiar with and reminded me once again the value of being able to rapidly prototype and test electronics - a very useful skill to maintain as an engineer.

-Ad Astra!
+Ad Astra.
-(to the stars!)